aaminu/wioClientTemperaturePubSub/README.md

 # wioClientTemperaturePubSub
-A MQTT example with wioSeed
+A MQTT example with Seeeed wio Terminal for Publishing and Subscribing using MQTT and WiFi